alanng10/InfoTechAdoptWorth/Docue/a.md

 Info tech adopt worth in that Class Lang is 1 thousand 492 if C# style generic is added to it.

+Info tech adopt worth in that Class Lang is 13 if
+C# style reflection invoke is added to it.